Over the past decade, I’ve gone through my fair share of breakups.

 Feel no shame in making your needs known and heard.
-After all, they are your needs and apart of what you need in order for you to be happy and fulfilled inside of a relationship.
+After all, they are your needs and apart from what you need in order for you to be happy and fulfilled inside of a relationship.

 If, after numerous conversations and months of effort (on your part) your girlfriend is unwilling or unable to meet your needs, it’s up to you to take a stand for yourself and end the relationship.
-If she can get away with not meeting your needs for too long or she throws a fury of excuses at you and storms out of the room whenever you bring your needs up, then overtime she will not see you as a strong man but a weak man she can control.
+If she can get away with not meeting your needs for too long or she throws a fury of excuses at you and storms out of the room whenever you bring your needs up, then over time she will not see you as a strong man but a weak man she can control.

-Get your needs met and work to meet hers, otherwise neither of you will be happy.
+Get your needs met and work to meet hers, otherwise, neither of you will be happy.
 The best thing to do if needs cannot be met for both of you is to break up and find someone else who can meet your needs.